sjspielman/tasty/virtual-workshop/resources-for-consultation-sessions.md

 You can view a rendered version of the R Notebook with the example here: [`retrieve-SRAdb-metadata.nb.html`](https://alexslemonade.github.io/{{site.repository}}/working-with-your-data/retrieve-SRAdb-metadata.nb.html)

-The relevant files from `SRAdb` have already been downloaded to the RStudio Server in the interest of space.
+The relevant files from `SRAdb` have already been downloaded to the RStudio Server in the interest of space

 #### Getting a copy of the SRAdb example notebook in your home directory on RStudio Server